 Digital video coding has come a long way from when the idea was introduced in 1967 with H. 120 as the first digital coding standard.
-The MPEG2 was introduced in 1994, the MPEG4 in 1999, and the H.264 in 2003.
+The MPEG2 was introduced in 1994, the MPEG4 in 1999.

-This article will enumerate the features of MPEG2, MPEG4, and H264, as well as explain their differences.
+This article will enumerate the features of MPEG2 and MPEG4, as well as explain their differences.

-The H. 264 video coding format, which is also known as the H.264/MPEG-4 AVC (Advanced Video Coding) is the most widely used format for the recording, compression, and distribution of video content as of September of this year.
-If you've used internet streaming sources like Netflix and YouTube and web software like the Adobe Flash Player, then you've seen the H.264 at work.
-Various HDTV broadcasts over terrestrial, cable, and satellite also make use of the H.264 video coding format.
+The video coding format, which is also known as the MPEG-4 AVC (Advanced Video Coding) is the most widely used format for the recording, compression, and distribution of video content as of September of this year.
+If you've used internet streaming sources like Netflix and YouTube and web software like the Adobe Flash Player, then you've seen the format at work.
+Various HDTV broadcasts over terrestrial, cable, and satellite also make use of the video coding format.

-The H.264 achieved all of the above successfully by using features such as:
+The codec achieved all of the above successfully by using features such as:

 Also, its top advantages include the following: